The EU in the world - economy and finance

 From Statistics Explained

-- Data from June - July 2012.
-Most recent data: Further Eurostat information, Database.
+- Data from February 2014.
+Most recent data: Further Eurostat information, Main tables and Database.
+Planned article update: May 2015.

-The article presents indicators from various areas, such as national accounts, government finance, exchange rates and interest rates, consumer prices, and the balance of payments in the European Union (EU) and in the 15 non-EU countries from the Group of Twenty (G20) and gives an insight into the European economy in comparison with the major economies in the rest of the world, especially with the EU's counterparts in the so-called Triad, the US and Japan, and with the BRIC countries Brazil, Russia, India and China (or BRICS if South-Africa is also included).
+The article presents indicators from various areas, such as national accounts, government finance, exchange rates and interest rates, consumer prices, and the balance of payments in the European Union (EU) and in the 15 non-EU countries from the Group of Twenty (G20).
+It gives an insight into the EU’s economy in comparison with the major economies in the rest of the world, such as its counterparts in the so-called Triad — Japan and the United States — and the BRICS composed of Brazil, Russia, India, China and South Africa.

 Main statistical findings